Nevada Fair Housing Act: An Overview

 Familial Status

-You must not reject an applicant because they’re pregnant or they’re a family with children.
-Asking to pay for a higher rent or deposit because the tenants have children under 18 years of age is also considered a violation of the Fair Housing Act.
+Since fair housing law prohibits housing discrimination, you must not reject a applicants because of their familial status.
+Asking to pay for a higher rent or deposit because the tenants have children under 18 years of age is also considered a violation of fair housing regulations.

 Showing a family the ground floor or the back units only is also a violation of this act.
-Restricting families to certain units over others available ones is a violation of the Fair Housing Law.
+Restricting families to certain units over others available ones is a violation of the state and federal Fair Housing Laws.

 While the seven categories are protected by federal law, there are three cases that are exemptions to the rule.
 These exceptions are as follows:

-As a Nevada landlord, it’s crucial to read and comprehend the Fair Housing Act to avoid committing any violation regardless of your well-meaning intentions.
-Provided are some tips for you to be compliant with the Fair Housing Law:
+As a Nevada landlord, it’s crucial to read and comprehend fair housing regulations to avoid committing any violation regardless of your well-meaning intentions.
+Provided are some tips for you to be compliant with the federal and state Fair Housing Laws:

 Be Impartial